Dick Hoak

-Richard John Hoak (born December 8, 1939) is an American former football player and coach for the Pittsburgh Steelers of the National Football League (NFL).
-He played college for Penn State, and was selected by the Steelers in the seventh round of the 1961 NFL Draft.
-He was a running back for the Steelers from 1961 to 1970, and then became the longest tenured coach in the team's history, from 1972 to 2007.
+Richard John Hoak (born December 8, 1939) is an American former professional football player and coach for the Pittsburgh Steelers of the National Football League (NFL).
+He played for the Steelers as a running back.
+Hoak played college football for the Penn State Nittany Lions, and was selected by the Steelers in the seventh round of the 1961 NFL draft.
+He played for the Steelers from 1961 to 1970, and then became the longest tenured coach in the team's history, from 1972 to 2007.

+Early life

+Hoak was born on December 8, 1939, in Jeannette, Pennsylvania.
+Hoak was a star quarterback, and defensive back, at Jeannette High School.
+He led Jeannette to a Western Pennsylvania Interscholastic Athletic League (WPIAL) 3A title in 1956.
+He was named All-State and All-WPIAL.

+Hoak additionally played three years on Jeannette's basketball team, leading the team in scoring as a senior and setting a single game scoring record (39 points).
+He was named All-WPIAL in basketball, as well as to the All-Section basketball team.
+Hoak also earned three letters in track.
+He graduated in 1957.

 College career

-Hoak attended Penn State University from 1958 to 1961, where he was a running back for the Penn State Nittany Lions football team.
-He was the Nittany Lions' most valuable player as a senior in 1960.
+Hoak attended Penn State University, where he played varsity football for the Nittany Lions from 1958 to 1961.
+As a sophomore he played halfback and safety, and continued as a running back as a junior.
+He was playing quarterback, as well as safety, by his senior year.
+As a junior in 1959, Penn State won the first Liberty Bowl (7–0 over Alabama).
+Penn State was again in the 1960 Liberty Bowl, winning 41–12 over Oregon.
+Hoak was named the game's Most Valuable Player (MVP) passing for two touchdowns, running for two touchdowns, and intercepting two passes.

+As a senior in 1960, he was voted the Nittany Lion's MVP by his teammates and by the Penn State Quarterback Club.
+Over his three-year career he had 767 rushing yards and 251 receiving yards, scored eight touchdowns, and had a 55.8% pass completion rate.
 He graduated in 1961 with a bachelor's degree in social studies.
 He roomed with Jim Ragano his freshman year at Penn State.

 Professional career

-Chosen by the Steelers in the seventh round of the 1961 NFL Draft, Hoak had an impressive career, amassing 3,965 rushing yards in 1132 attempts (3.5 avg) with 25 touchdowns.
+Chosen by the Steelers in the seventh round of the 1961 NFL draft (90th overall), Hoak had an impressive career, amassing 3,965 rushing yards in 1132 attempts (3.5 avg) with 25 touchdowns.
 He also caught 146 passes for 1,452 yards (9.9 avg) and 8 touchdowns.
-He was named to one Pro Bowl and led the team in rushing three times.
-He retired after the 1970 season as Pittsburgh's number 2 all-time rusher, and is currently fifth all time in rushing yards out of all Steelers.
+He was named to one Pro Bowl (1968) and led the team in rushing three times.
+He retired after the 1970 season as Pittsburgh's number 2 all-time rusher, and is currently eighth all time in rushing yards out of all Steelers (as of the 2025 season).